Eligibility and Applications

 In order to apply for any of the federal student aid programs, students must complete the Free Application for Federal Student Aid (FAFSA).
-Submit your FAFSA!
+Submit the FAFSA!

 Students (and parents of dependent students) will be required to sign the FAFSA with a PIN.
-The Department of Education issues a Personal Identification Number (PIN) for students, which must be used to sign the FAFSA electronically.
-Apply for your PIN!
+The Department of Education issues a Personal Identification Number (PIN) for students.
+Apply for a PIN!

-Federal student aid will be awarded to all eligible students on a continuous basis as applications are received by the Office of Financial Aid.
-Need-based University aid, which is only available for the fall and spring semesters, may be awarded to eligible students when the FAFSA is received by the following deadlines:
+Federal student aid will be awarded to all eligible part-time students on a rolling basis as applications are received by the Office of Financial Aid.
+Need-based University aid, which is may be available during the fall/spring semesters, could be awarded to eligible students when the FAFSA is received by the following deadlines: